twitchyliquid64/debdep/README.md

 ## Known issues

- * Wierd behaviour with circular dependencies - not certain the resolver is producing the correct order in this case.
+ * Wierd behavior with circular dependencies - not certain the resolver is producing the correct order in this case.

 ## TODO